scala/docs.scala-lang/index.md

         description: "Learn Scala by reading a series of short lessons."
         icon: "fa fa-book-open"
         link: /scala3/book/introduction.html
+      - title: "Scala for Java Programmers"
+        description: "An effective approach to learning Scala as a programmer with the Java background."
+        icon: "fa fa-coffee"
+        link: /scala3/newcomers/java.html
       - title: Online Courses
         description: "MOOCs to learn Scala, for beginners and experienced programmers."
         icon: "fa fa-cloud"